 Contributing factors for false and misleading information about mustelids

 Furthermore, there exist examples in some documentaries of likely rented wild and domesticated mustelids being trained to engage in seemingly aggressive behaviour they normally would not, taxidermied specimens with exaggerated expressions used in staged photography to fabricate an unrealistic scene or narrative, or doctored photos that highlight bloodstained teeth to make an otherwise natural circumstance appear demonic.
+Even some wildlife experts aiming to inform the public are not impervious to using sensationalism.
 These methods are intended to provoke public interest or excitement by simply arousing and manipulating our emotions, rather than appeal to genuine curiosity or intellect.
-If these animals are such dangerous savages we should not need to resort to using smoke and mirrors to prove it.

-In the age of the internet where pandering to algorithms is more valued than quality, this often manifests itself into pseudo-educational clickbait on social media, as well as online news articles with sensational headlines equivalent to, “Sadistic Killers of the Natural World” or “Most Ferocious Killing Machines”.
+In the age of the internet, this often manifests itself into pseudo-educational clickbait on social media by dishonest clout chasers and desperate attention-seekers, as well as online news articles with sensational headlines equivalent to, “Sadistic Killers of the Natural World” or “Most Ferocious Killing Machines”.
 These and similar captions bizarrely describing mustelids as though they are miniature, resentful malefactors seeking to put everyone and everything to the fang.
-Rather than educating or informing us, this type of scaremongering insults the intelligence of the public and further perpetuates deeply-entrenched misconceptions about these animals.
+People can become so engrossed in their own sensational narratives that they fail to mention or even consider that many mustelids are also prey.
+Rather than educating or informing us, this type of scaremongering further perpetuates deeply-entrenched misconceptions about these animals.
 And if a species becomes demonised because of such language, it can give rise to irrational fear and even hatred, which can and have led to unnecessary killings.

-Mustelids are also not “angry” animals, as commonly described, and the notion that they are is mostly a parroted stereotype.
-Think about it—if you had to traverse though a dangerous alley (in their case a forest, tundra, or other hostile environment), would your instinct for self-preservation lead you to be cheery and approachable?
+• Are they even naturally “bad-tempered” animals, as commonly described?
+No, and the notion that they are is mostly a parroted stereotype.
+If you had to traverse though a dangerous alley (in their case a forest, tundra, or other hostile environment), would your instinct for self-preservation lead you to be cheery and approachable?
 Chances are you will be silent, inquisitive yet cautious, and act as intimidating as possible towards anything that encroaches on your personal space.
-This is survival 101 for most mammals and does not imply they are naturally “angry”.
-Indeed, regarding mustelids, there is no shortage of videos online depicting them playing amongst themselves and even behaving quite docile towards others when they do not feel threatened.
+This is survival 101 for most mammals and does not imply anger is the only emotion they experience.
+Indeed, regarding mustelids, there are no shortage of videos online depicting them playing amongst themselves and even behaving quite docile towards others when food resources are abundant and they do not feel threatened.

 Overanthropomorphising

 Depending on the intent, context, and level of it, anthropomorphising animals can be harmful, supportive, or more or less neutral.
 An example of overanthropomorphising, would be to judge if an animal is inherently “good” or “wicked” based on its visual appeal, sociability, tamability, or what prey it eats to survive.
-It goes without saying that weasels, the wolverine, and other mustelids are subjected to many double-standards, especially when compared to more “majestic” predators like the lion (P. leo), or their “cuter” and often more admired otter cousins.
+It goes without saying that weasels, martens, the wolverine, and other mustelids are subjected to many double-standards when compared to more “majestic” predators like the lion (P. leo) and bald eagle (H. leucocephalus).

-Some people will also overanthropomorphise when drawing attention to acts they define as “cruel” or “unethical”.
+Some people will also overanthropomorphise when highlighting behaviours they perceive as “cruel” or “unethical”.
 This can be controversial when said definitions are broad and largely assumed based upon attributing our own emotions or desires to an animal, rather than being based on actual evidence of such.
-Infantilising animals can especially cloud our judgement.
-This can compel us to leap to conclusions and be up in arms over the most harmless or natural of things lose sight of the real issues.
-One might, for example, question the perception of someone who feels compelled to describe an animal as “cute” or “innocent” (in the sense of purity or guilelessness) when expressing disapproval of shocking behaviours, since these terms are irrelevant to the animal itself and an echo of the Bambi effect.
+Infantilising wildlife can especially cloud our judgement.
+This can compel us to leap to conclusions and be up in arms over the most harmless or natural of things lose sight of the real issues—at times taking bias stances or counterproductive measures to mitigate behaviours we deem immoral.
+The Bambi effect serves as a prime illustration of this.

 Loaded and often misused labels have not helped their image

-Labels such as “killing machine”, “malicious”, “bloodthirsty”, and even as nonsensical as “evil” have been traditionally used to rationalise the behaviour and psychology of certain mustelids.
-They are predators, so naturally they hunt prey.
-Yet many people choose to equate this with “murder”.
-Some are even demonised as “cruel” or “sadistic” for their aggressive social behaviours.
+Anthropopathic labels such as “killing machine”, “malicious”, and “bloodthirsty” have been traditionally used to rationalise the behaviour and psychology of mustelids for their predation habits.
+They are predators, so naturally they hunt prey—no different from birds that eat worms, moles insects, or penguins fish.
+Yet many choose to equate their actions with “murder”.
+Some are even demonised as “cruel” or “evil” for their aggressive social behaviours.
+To be critical of their nature is to misunderstand wildlife and our priorities.

 We humans tend to gloss over the unpleasant fact that, for all our supposed moral superiority over these non-human animals, humanity has and continues to hide behind tradition, pride, and general xenophobia as excuses for committing violent acts and atrocities.
 And our relationship with nature often involves killing not out of necessity, but over the slightest discomfort or inconvenience.
-To vilify animals for simply trying to survive as they have evolved to—in a world of ever-increasing human intrusion and habitat loss no less—betrays a sense of anthropocentrism and self-righteous delusion.
-While we are capable of much good, we are in no way as a species above the very contemptuous labels we place on mustelids and other fauna.
+To vilify mustelids for simply trying to survive as they have evolved to—in a world of ever-increasing human intrusion and habitat loss no less—betrays a sense of anthropocentrism and self-righteous delusion.
+While we are capable of much good, we are in no way as a species above the very contemptuous labels we place on these animals and other fauna and must learn to be more accountable.

 Not only are such labels hypocritical, too often they are casually stated or accepted as fact when based on individual perception.
-We need to remember that humans diverged from carnivores over 80 million years ago.
-Perhaps their brains evolved to process information differently, and that it is not always logical to shoehorn human emotions into every situation just to make it easier for us to understand.
+We need to consider that humans diverged from carnivores over 80 million years ago—perhaps their brains evolved to process certain information differently, and that it is not always logical to shoehorn human emotions just to make their behaviour easier for us to understand.
 Like most animals, the behaviour of mustelids is primarily driven by instinct.
 They are not and should not be burdened with our ever-changing and culture-based sense of morality.

 Anthropomorphising and realism can coexist, with balance

-Many denounce anthropomorphisation of animals in general, especially in children’s literature, cartoons, games, and other media, believing young and impressionable minds are susceptible to the dangerous belief that wild animals are approachable or make good pets.
-Misinterpreting the actions of wildlife is another concern.(2) Kids are often smarter or have an ability to learn more than we give them credit for.
+Some denounce anthropomorphisation of non-human animals in general, especially in children’s literature, cartoons, games, and other media, believing young and impressionable minds are susceptible to the dangerous belief that wild animals are approachable or make good pets.
+Misinterpreting the actions of wildlife is another concern.(10) Kids are often smarter or have an ability to learn more than we give them credit for.

 While we agree excessive anthropomorphising and romanticising of animals can blind us from the realities of nature, we also accept that there is more to life than “book smarts”.
 We believe it is unreasonable to deprive people of their creativity and imagination, when a more flexible and proactive alternative would be for parents or children’s programs to provide children with prior or subsequent education about animals and basic animal safety either side of their introduction to fictional content.
 In fact, many people who contribute to this website became first aware of and interested in mustelids because of fictional media like the Redwall and Welkin Weasels series.
 With education, it is possible to immerse oneself in fantasy while still acknowledging reality.